RouninMedia/DaNIS3H-Namespacing/ashiva-component-references.md

 <PublisherShortName_ModuleName::StrongModifier1::StrongModifier2>
 <PublisherShortName_ModuleName::StrongModifier1::StrongModifier2#LightMod1#LightMod2>
 ```
-A *PrimeComponent* declares only the module.
+A *PrimeComponent* Reference declares only the module.
 The designated *PrimeComponent* is already registered.